 Jeremiah 5:24-25 They do not say in their heart, "Let us now fear the LORD our God, who gives rain, both the former and the latter, in its season.
 He reserves for us the appointed weeks of the harvest."
 Your iniquities have turned these things away, and your sins have withheld good things from you.

-It is not my purpose to go into the possible prophetic meanings of the former and latter rains.
-Rather, to illustrate to you that the kind of patience we are to have in waiting for the coming of Jesus Christ is the type of patience that the farmer has to have in waiting for his crops to mature.
+It is not my purpose to go into the possible prophetic meanings of the former and latter rains, but rather to illustrate to you that the kind of patience we are to have in waiting for the coming of Jesus Christ is the type of patience that the farmer has to have in waiting for his crops to mature.
 The farmer needs patience to wait until God's design and nature does its work.
 And we need patience to wait until Christ completes the preparation of firstfruits and then returns.
 In due time, the farmer expects the return of the rain.
 In a similar way, we should patiently anticipate deliverance from our trials and from this sinful world.
 So we see a similarity there between the farmer's waiting and our waiting for Jesus Christ.

 Back in James 5:8, with the words "be you also patient," James urges us to establish our hearts.
 What does he mean by establish your hearts?
 While the farmer waits for his crops to mature, and while we wait for the second coming of Jesus Christ (while we patiently wait for God to heal us of our affliction, and to help us through our trials—during this waiting period—we cannot stand by idly and do nothing.
 That is not patience.
 We have to do whatever it takes to confirm our faith.
 It must be firm and unwavering—not indecisive and fretful.